How To Clean An Old Wooden Cutting Board

 Keeping your board clean is key to ensuring you a safe place to cut your food up on.
-Below are some of the items you can use to clean your wooden cutting board or even a wooden knife block.
+Below are some of the items you can use to clean your wooden cutting board or even clean a wooden knife block.

 Ways of Cleaning Your Wooden Cutting Board

 First, it is not recommended that you use bleach on wood as it disables the natural properties that kill bacteria.
 Bleach also breaks down the wood and can weaken the surface of the board.
 It is recommended you use a product with ammonia instead such as Mr. Clean.
 The bottle usually has instructions on the dilution amounts.
 Ammonia will kill the germs, but maybe you want to use a more organic product.